Should a Married Couple File Jointly or Separately?

 If a same-sex couple were married in a jurisdiction that allows such marriages, that couple can file jointly even if the jurisdiction where they currently live does not recognize their marriage.
 The law also covers both domestic entities that are not states, such as United States territories, and foreign countries that sanction same-sex marriages.
 The stipulation for common-law couples is similar.
 The only difference is that the state where they now reside must recognize common-law marriages.

-Why File Separately?
+Why File Taxes Separately?

-Because filing individually is more difficult, couples should carefully consider why they want to do so rather than file jointly.
+Because filing individually is more difficult, couples should carefully consider why they want to file separately rather than file jointly.
 There are many reasons, and they include being divorced, one spouse is unsure if the other is reporting all applicable income and doesn't want to get in trouble, one spouse doesn't want to be responsible for the other's tax debt, the couple shared a great many medical expenses and wants to use them to adjust its gross income or the couple's situation is one of the rare cases where its refund will be greater than when filing a joint return.

 There are many things that no longer apply if the couple files separately.
 These include child and dependent care credits, the earned income credit, the exclusion credit for adoption, in most cases, and the deducting of bond interest.